Ardziv/DW-Tech-Challenge-1/README.md

 	* AWS ATHENA: query language to search on processed data stored on S3.
 1. Visualization tool easily accesible
 	* AWS QuickSight: Dashboard / reporting and visualization tool

+from an "end to end" point of view, the worfklow will look like below:
+![alt text][awsglue]
+1. data is entering the warehouse from multiple agents (kynesis,kafka,logstach) (data extraction)
+1. it is "routed" by "kynesis firehose" to the datastore depending on the type of log input (data movement)
+1. data can be part of workflow (kynesis analytics) and scripted if needed. (data transformation)
+1. eventually the data will end up on S3 buckets after being "glued" (AWS Glue) (data transformation)
+1. it is then stored permanently onto the S3 buckets - (data loading/storing)
+1. data is ready for consumption by AWS Athena and AWS Quicksight. - (data access)

 ##### Scenario 2: Full OpenSource Stack (pros: freedom to run anywhere, cons: N/A)
 1. Real Time Data Feed